 With its intermittent barrier islands, scenic cypress swamps and Eastern Shore bays, it makes perfect sense that Maryland is home to a diverse array of bird-watching sites and natural habitats.
 Birds pass through during their annual migrations and will leave you wide-eyed with wonder.
-Careful not to blink because you won’t want to miss the Bachman’s Sparrow, Ivory-billed Woodpecker, or Roseate Tern.
+Careful not to blink because you won’t want to miss the Bachman’s Sparrow, Pileated Woodpecker, or Roseate Tern.

 1 Cranesville Subarctic Swamp, Oakland

 This area provides a boardwalk tour for visitors to cross the 850-acre marshy swamp, adding the option to cut course onto six meandering nature trails through this pristine habitat.